Frequently Asked Questions (FAQs)

-Your trip cancellation coverage begins at 12:01 AM Central Standard Time on the day after the required premium for such coverage is received by the Company or its authorized representative.
-The rest of your benefit start when you begin your trip.
+Your trip cancellation and interruption coverages begins at 12:01 AM Central Standard Time on the day after the required premium for such coverage is received by the Company or its authorized representative.
+The rest of your benefits start when you begin your trip.

 Complex Situations Abroad

 A Travel Alert occurs when the U.S. Department of State advises the public to be careful and alert when traveling to a particular country or region.
 A Travel Warning is a specific declaration by the Department of State that advises United States citizens not to travel to a country or region.

 Whether you are on the ski slopes, in the rain forest or the Himalayas, the transportation system used is the choice of those attending to you at the scene.
 For instance, ski patrollers are generally very well trained and experienced at assessing injuries and managing the evacuation of the injured person off the mountain and to an appropriate medical facility in the manner most suitable for the injured person's condition.
 Severe cases often involve helicopters.
 More often, a combination of a sled, ski lift and an ambulance is more immediate and appropriate.